Verdict: Etymology

 The term "verdict", from the Latin veredictum, literally means "to say the truth" and is derived from Middle English verdit, from Anglo-Norman: a compound of ver ("true", from the Latin vērus) and dit ("speech", from the Latin dictum, the neuter past participle of dīcere, to say).

 Criminal law

-In a criminal case, the verdict, either "not guilty" or "guilty"—except in Scotland where the verdict of "not proven" is also available—is handed down by the jury.
+In a criminal case, the verdict, either "not guilty" or "guilty", is handed down by the jury.
 Different counts in the same case may have different verdicts.

 A verdict of guilty in a criminal case generally requires evidence to be tested and true beyond reasonable doubt and is normally followed by a judgment of conviction rendered by judge, which in turn be followed by sentencing.

 In U.S. legal nomenclature, the verdict is the jury's finding on the questions of fact submitted to it.
 Once the court (the judge) receives the verdict, the judge enters judgment on the verdict.
 The judgment of the court is the final order in the case.
 If the defendant is found guilty, they can choose to appeal the case to the local Court of Appeals.

+The unique Scots law verdict of "not proven" was formerly available as a third verdict in criminal trials in Scotland; it was treated as a form of acquittal.
+It was abolished in 2026.